nelsonfigueroa/aws-infrastructure/README.md

-# infrastructure
+# Terraform Blog Infrastructure
-Terraform learning project.
-This infrastructure will be used in the future for my personal site.
+This is primarily a project done to learn terraform.
+The infrastructure will be used for my blog Ruby on Rails app.